 - Invest in mattress pads and furniture bags.
 They are worth the money and the time it takes to put them on.
 These can literally save hundreds if not thousands of dollars.
 Simply wrap up your couches, mattresses, grandma’s china cabinet, and any other expensive or valuable pieces of furniture with the mattress pads and furniture bags.
 This should prevent them from breaking or getting holes or scratches.

 Moving doesn’t have to be daunting or stressful.
 When the process is done right, you can actually feel excited about your move and ready for a new adventure.
-If you are in the military and still looking for a new house in the area you’ll be moving to, we would be happy to help you secure an affordable VA home loan.
-At Low VA Rates, we offer you the lowest rates in the country.
+If you are in the military and still looking for a new house in the area you’ll be moving to, we would be happy to help you secure an affordable VA home loan. we strive to get you a great rate and provide you outstanding customer service.
 Wouldn’t it be nice to feel secure in your move and your new home?
-Give us a call at 866-569-8272 to get started.
+Give us a call at 866-569-8272 to get started